Am I eligible for vaccine injury compensation?

 What Is SIRVA?

-Shoulder injury related to vaccine administration, or SIRVA, happens when a vaccine is injected too high or too deep in the shoulder.
-Injecting the vaccine this way can lead to intense, prolonged pain and other shoulder injuries, such as a rotator cuff tear or tendonitis.
+Shoulder injury related to vaccine administration, or SIRVA, occurs when a vaccine is injected too high or too deep in the shoulder.
+Vaccine injection this way can lead to intense, prolonged pain or other shoulder injuries, such as a rotator cuff tear or tendonitis.

-Shoulder injections are typically given in the deltoid muscle.
+SIRVA occurs from shoulder injections that are typically given in the deltoid muscle.
 When a provider uses a needle that is too long for the patient or does not inject in the correct spot in the shoulder, the needle can hit bone or puncture the fluid-filled sac (called the bursa), which protects the tendons in the shoulder.
-When this happens, the bursa, tendons, and ligaments can become inflamed, causing deltoid pain.
+When this happens, there can be shoulder pain after the vaccine.
+The bursa, tendons, and ligaments can become inflamed, causing deltoid pain.
 SIRVA comes from a misplaced injection, not the contents of the vaccine.

 SIRVA affects the parts of your shoulder that allow you to move your arm comfortably.
-Usually, SIRVA symptoms manifest as sudden deltoid pain or a decreased range of motion within 48 hours of a vaccine injection, but it shares these symptoms with many other conditions, including nerve damage.
+Usually, SIRVA symptoms manifest as sudden deltoid pain or a decreased range of motion within 48 hours of a vaccine injection.
+SIRVA injury shares these symptoms with many other conditions, including nerve damage.

 What Vaccines Are Known to Cause SIRVA Symptoms?